EvilKanoa/CIS2520/assignments/assign3/README.md

 ```
 E(item) = P(item) + A(item) * S(queue)
 ```
-When using my chosen formula, I recommend that the age to priority scale factor be somewhere in the range of `[0.0, 1.0]`, with 0 being age has no effect to 1 being that each tick of the system increases an items priority by one level.
+When using my chosen formula, I recommend that the age to priority scale factor be somewhere in the range of `[0.0, 1.0]`, with 0 being age has no effect to 1 being that each tick of the system increases an item's priority by one level.

 Sources:
  - https://www.ibm.com/support/knowledgecenter/SSEPGG_9.7.0/com.ibm.db2.luw.admin.wlm.doc/doc/c0051423.html
  - https://www.ibm.com/support/knowledgecenter/en/SSLTBW_2.1.0/com.ibm.zos.v2r1.iata700/iata70047.htm
  - https://en.wikipedia.org/wiki/Aging_(scheduling)

+******
+Output
+******
+TODO: How to read my report.txt